Overview

 In recent years, Squamish has witnessed significant demographic and housing changes and housing affordability remains a critical issue in Squamish affecting many in our community from the most vulnerable to those with stable incomes.
 The 2023 District of Squamish Housing Needs Report (HNR) estimates that in order to address population growth, as well as the existing housing needs, Squamish needs:

 • A minimum of 6,840 new housing units are needed by 2031 at a range of affordability levels and sizes in order to meet the housing needs of the community in a high-growth scenario.
+(The District currently has 1,893 units at the Building Permit stage).

-• 6,840 new units are needed by 2031, 42% of which will be needed to serve households earning below $70,000 per year.
+• 42% of these will be needed to serve households earning below $70,000 per year.

 We are responding to the need for a diversity of housing types in Squamish so that all residents have the opportunity to thrive here for decades to come.
 Over the next few years, the District of Squamish will be implementing numerous changes to the housing regulatory framework to comply with recently adopted Provincial legislation, and to implement actions which were identified as part of the successful application to the Canadian Mortgage and Housing Corporation (CMHC) Housing Accelerator Fund (HAF).